RAF Leuchars: Flying at Leuchars Station

 In September 2018, it was announced that due to the refurbishment of RAF Lossiemouth's runway, QRA North responsibilities would be moved to Leuchars for up to six weeks in the summer of 2019.
-However, these works didn't occur until 2020 with Typhoon FGR4s arriving back at Leuchars on 10 August 2020 where they remained for the next two months before returning to Lossiemouth.
+However, these works did not occur until 2020 with Typhoon FGR4s arriving back at Leuchars on 10 August 2020 where they remained for the next two months before returning to Lossiemouth.

-In late October 2020, it was confirmed by the Ministry of Defence that they were looking into increasing both civilian and military usage of the airfield at Leuchars with the reinstallation of F34 fuel facilities, however there would be no aircraft based permanently.
+In late October 2020, it was confirmed by the Ministry of Defence that they were looking into increasing both civilian and military usage of the airfield at Leuchars with the reinstallation of F34 fuel facilities; however, there would be no aircraft based permanently.

 International Airshow

-RAF Leuchars was home to the annual Leuchars Airshow which originated many decades before.
+RAF Leuchars was home to the annual Leuchars Airshow which originated many decades before when the Battle of Britain At Home shows were established around the UK to mark the events of 1940.
 This usually took place on a Saturday in September.
 The 2007 Leuchars Airshow was cancelled due to resurfacing of the runway.
 Approximately 45,000 people attended the 2010 show to see displays including the Red Arrows, Eurofighter Typhoon, and Battle of Britain Memorial Flight.
 Air forces from many NATO countries provided additional static and flight displays.
 The final airshow was held on 8 September 2013 and circa 45,000 people were on site.